DO NOT ATTEND the surgery unless you have an appointment.

 We are at work for you..... please stay at home for us.

 Due to the demand on phone lines you may receive a call from a withheld number.
 If you have called us, and we have informed you we will ring you back during the day, then please answer if it shows a number withheld.

 Please follow the guidance on the 111 link and do not attend the surgery if you have a new continuous cough or high fever.
 The 111 link has been updated and is very useful - we do not know any more than 111 so please do not call the practice for information - use 111 online.

-Order your prescriptions on line - this will help keep the phone lines free for the GPs to call patients.
+Order your prescriptions on line or via the NHS App - this will help keep the phone lines free for the GPs to call patients.

 Make sure you have a nominated pharmacy so you do not need to come to the surgery to collect your prescription.

 Process for Patients Collecting Medication

 - Patient arrives at practice and waits at Main Porch to be greeted by a member of Staff.

 - Staff Member will take your Name and Address and retrieve your medication from within the surgery.

 - Your medication will be deposited on the Table provided.
 At this time you will not be required to sign for your medication.